PurwadhikaDev/MatplotlibGroup_JC_DS_12_FinalProject/README.md

 parameters to fit the model, and then hopefully it will be able to make good predictions on future/unknown instances.

 ### Risk
-As the output of this project would be a range of price, there are two possible risk that may be caused by wrong prediction from the ML model:
+There are two possible risk that may be caused by wrong prediction from the ML model:
-- The first scenario is when the actual value of the property is higher than the prediction value, this could cause MPL Bank to reject giving loan and thus resulting in loss of potential borrower.
+- The first scenario is when the actual value of the property is higher than the prediction value (the model gives under appraised[10] value), this could cause MPL Bank to reject giving loan and thus resulting in loss of potential borrower.
-- The second scenario is when the actual value of the property is lower than prediction value (the model gives under appraised[10] value), this could cause MPL Bank to suffer loss when the borrower is unable to pay back the loan.
+- The second scenario is when the actual value of the property is lower than prediction value, this could cause MPL Bank to suffer loss when the borrower is unable to pay back the loan.

 ### Performance Measure
-The performance measures to evaluate the ML model are Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), the Coefficient of Determination (R²).
+The performance measures to evaluate the ML model are Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), Median Absolute Error and the Coefficient of Determination (R²).

 ## 5. Action
 The business user can utilize the prediction result by comparing it with the appraisal value given by the AMC to determine a reasonable property value.